 We then visit the National Museum of Catalan Art whose collections give a breathtaking overview of 1000 years of Catalan art.
 The highlight is a magnificent assembly of Romanesque wall paintings removed from churches in remote Pyrenean valleys.
-Besides an impressive Gothic display, the renovated museum houses paintings from the Thyssen-Bornemisza collection as well as Old Masters from the Cambó bequest and Modernist paintings.
+Besides an impressive Gothic display, the renovated museum houses paintings from the Thyssen-Bornemisza collection as well as Old Masters from the Cambó bequest and

+Modernist paintings.

-Our day ends with a visit to the Miró Foundation, which holds major late works by the artist.
-(Overnight Barcelona) BL
+Our afternoon program ends with a visit to the Miró Foundation, a museum of modern art which holds major late works by the artist Joan Miró.